HyperCodec/cltemplate/README.md

     )

 3. Fill in the rest of the folder with the files provided in the template.
 Anything defined in `template.txt` that has `%` around it (ex: `%foo%`) will be replaced by whatever the user inputs.
 Anything surrounded by `%` that is not included in `template.txt` will remain unchanged.
-4. Share your template and the installation process via your preferred method.
+4. Share your template and usage instructions via your preferred method.

 ### License
 This tool is licensed under the `MIT` license.